Frequentist probability: History

-Alternatively, Jacob Bernoulli (AKA James or Jacques) understood the concept of frequentist probability and published a critical proof (the weak law of large numbers) posthumously in 1713.
-He is also credited with some appreciation for subjective probability (prior to and without Bayes theorem).
+understood the concept of frequentist probability and published a critical proof (the weak law of large numbers) posthumously (Bernoulli, 1713).

+He is also credited with some appreciation for subjective probability (prior to and without Bayes' theorem).

 Gauss and Laplace used frequentist (and other) probability in derivations of the least squares method a century later, a generation before Poisson.

 Laplace considered the probabilities of testimonies, tables of mortality, judgments of tribunals, etc. which are unlikely candidates for classical probability.
 In this view, Poisson's contribution was his sharp criticism of the alternative "inverse" (subjective, Bayesian) probability interpretation.
-Any criticism by Gauss and Laplace was muted and implicit.
-(Their later derivations did not use inverse probability.)
+Any criticism by Gauss or Laplace was muted and implicit.
+(However, note that their later derivations of least squares did not use inverse probability.)